DarrinHowell/dungeon-crawlers-and-dragons/user-stories.md

 as a backend developer I want to set event listeners onto the arrow keys as well as the w,a,s,d keys to record when players attempt to move their avatar through the dungeon.

+adding enemies that can kill us and send us back to the start

+creating multiple levels through which to navigate

+adding in gems and treasures to boost one's score amidst navigating through the dungeon

+exponentially increasing the difficulty on the last level; adding a horde of enemies and very minimal escape routes